 The eighth crisis, occurring in old age, at the age of 65, refers to “psychic integrity vs. despair”.
 It is the stage in which the person begins to evaluate their achievements over the course of their life.

-If there is a thank-you to everything they have done, they experience the sense of satisfaction for their own life and accept the closeness of the end, thus achieving the psychic integrity.
+If there is a thank-you to everything they have done, they experience a sense of satisfaction for their own life and accept the closeness of the end, thus achieving psychic integrity.

 5 Signs That You Are Experiencing an Identity Crisis